Lamar-5403/GAMBIT/README.md

 G.A.M.B.I.T. is under active development.

-The board and position foundations are implemented and tested.
-The move system is currently being developed, with move generation, search, and machine learning planned as subsequent stages.
+The board and position foundations are implemented and tested, including FEN parsing and position-state management.
+Attack-generation infrastructure and pseudo-legal move generation are also implemented and tested, including pawn movement, captures, promotions, en passant, sliding pieces, knights, kings, and castling.

+The current development stage is legal move generation, including king-safety validation and the completion of game-state transition handling.